 When asked about her career path, Gampala’s answer is quick.
 “I want to be a cardiothoracic surgeon.
 I really enjoy science and human body science also.
 My brother is going to be a doctor too!”

 Gampala’s brother is actually a few years ahead of her.
 He is graduating from Michigan State University (MSU) this spring and is currently deciding between medical school at MSU or University of Michigan.

 Besides being a good student, Gampala has other interests too.
 She plays tennis and loves to ride her bike.
 She also plays the saxophone at school and piano with a band at her church.

 Good luck to both our NHA competitors!
 The finals will be broadcast on ION on June 2.
 LeVar Burton, accomplished actor, director, educator, and lifelong children’s literacy advocate is the host.

-National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
 For more information, visit nhaschools.com.